libmapper/libmapper/doc/tutorials/tutorial_python.md

 a unique ordinal is chosen to append to the device name.
 This allows multiple devices with the same name to exist on the network.

-If no other arguments are given, libmpr will randomly choose a port to use for exchanging signal data.
-If desired, a second argument setting a specific "starting port" can be given, but the allocation algorithm will possibly choose another port number close to it if the port is in use.

-A third optional parameter of the constructor is a network object.
+A second optional parameter of the constructor is a Graph object.
 It is not necessary to provide this, but can be used to specify different networking parameters, such as specifying the name of the network interface to use.